abdulrahmanazab/docker-training-neic/singularity_training/exercise_06_Singularity-Library/README.md

 	singularity shell <image name>_latest.sif

-Now you can try to build the same container using the flag **--remote** from the command line of Galileo, but first you need to make a little set up.
+Now you can try to build the same container using the flag **--remote** from the singularity command line, but first you need to make a little set up.

 ![Access token](images/token.png)